BaristaLabs/Espresso-v8/README.md

 ```
 ### Linux

-To facilitate building v8 binaries for a multitude of platforms (arm, aarch64, etc...), Linux v8 builds are now entirely container-based.
+To facilitate building v8 binaries for a multitude of platforms (arm, aarch64, etc...), Linux v8 builds are now entirely container-based to allow for cross-compilation from a single platform.

 A Makefile describes the available tasks.
 By default, the makefile targets a V8 build for aarch64, ubuntu, monolithic (single static library) build.